From Hype to Proof

 AI search engines such as ChatGPT, Perplexity and Gemini are reshaping how brands appear online, marking a turning point in the Future of B2B marketing.
 Traditional SEO tactics are no longer enough to secure visibility when algorithms now summarise, cite and interpret rather than simply rank.
 This is where Generative Engine Optimisation (GEO) comes in, helping brands improve AI search visibility by making their content understandable and quotable by large language models.

-Yet despite the growing interest, most marketers still talk about GEO in theory rather than practice.
+Yet despite the growing interest, most marketers still talk about GEO as a formatting exercise rather than a buyer-focused one.
 This article moves the conversation from concept to proof, revealing who is already winning through real GEO case studies and what they are doing differently.
 Drawing on data-backed examples, it offers lessons B2B companies can apply today to strengthen their content marketing strategy and stay visible in the era of AI SEO and Answer Engine Optimisation (AEO).

 What Exactly Is GEO?